akashanand708/Python-Script/README.md

 Python script to run your linter for your only changed javascript, typescript and ruby files.

+## Note: Anyone can modify this file to use it for own purpose.

 ## Problem statement:
 ##### Traditional way of linting our changed files
 We add some script tag in **package.json** like